AsrielPdS/galho/README.md

-galho is js library for create and manipulate dom elements without need to compiling or VirtualDom
+galho is js library for create and manipulate dom elements without need compiling, configuration or VirtualDom

 ## Why?